 “San Francisco is a city with tremendous resources.
 The Our Children Our Families Council aims to make sure those resources are directed toward helping every child and family – especially those most in need – thrive.

-The Our Children Our Families Council is a 42-member advisory body co-led by Mayor Edwin Lee and San Francisco Unified School District Superintendent Dr. Vincent Matthews.
+The Our Children Our Families Council is a 42-member advisory body co-led by the Mayor and San Francisco Unified School District Superintendent Dr. Vincent Matthews.
 The Council is charged with promoting coordination, increasing accessibility, and enhancing the effectiveness of programs and services for children, youth, and families – especially those with the greatest needs.”
 Find out more here.